 File management on a computer refers to the processes and techniques used to organize, store, retrieve, and manage digital files.
 Ideally, this is done using a structured system that facilitates retrieval, because we all inevitably forget where something is.

 The developers of modern computers have gradually added barriers to creating useful file structures on a computer.
-Yet file management is critical to
+Yet file management is critical to:

 consistently retrieve files,